saneef/eleventy-plugin-img2picture/README.md

 - Drop-in plugin to replace all `<img>` in your website without shortcodes.
 - [Ignore image using data attribute](#ignore-images).
 - Download, cache, and optimize [remote images](#remote-images).
+- Skip processing unchanged and already existing images in the output directory.
+See [disk cache](#disk-cache).

 ## Supported Image Formats